leeluolee/stateman/docs/API-en.md

 __Return__

-- type [Stateman] :The instance of StateMan
+- type [Stateman] : The instance of StateMan

 __Example__